apache/db-jdo/HowToReleaseJDO.md

 The community decides whether to continue development on the main branch while the release is in progress.
 In this case, a branch is created first.
-If a new branch is needed, the release manager makes a new branch from the master branch (for a major release) or from another branch (for a minor release).
+If a new branch is needed, the release manager makes a new branch from the main branch (for a major release) or from another branch (for a minor release).
 If a new branch is not needed, the release will be created from the main branch and a release branch will only be created later for a maintenance release.